- Who we are ?

 - Right to erasure: you have the right to have your data deleted in certain circumstances.

 - Right to restrict processing: in limited circumstances, you have the right to request that processing is stopped but the data retained.

 - Right to data portability: you can request a copy of your data in a machine-readable form that can be transferred to another provider.

 - Right to object: in certain circumstances (including where data is processed on the basis of legitimate interests or for the purposes of marketing) you may object to that processing.

 - Rights related to automated decision making including profiling: there are several rights in this area where processing carried out on a solely automated basis results in a decision which has legal or significant effects for the individual.
 In these circumstances your rights include the right to ensure that there is human intervention in the decision-making process.

-If you want to exercise any of your rights listed above please visit our Feedback Page or email us at DPO@quackapp.com.
+If you want to exercise any of your rights listed above please visit our Contact Us page in the App or email us at DPO@quackapp.com.
 You can also contact us by post at 5th Floor, 1 Dover Place, Ashford Commercial Quarter, Ashford, Kent TN23 1FB.

 Your California privacy rights